Berghsen/storybeyond/README.md

 ### Stripe & billing
 1. Configure the required environment variables (see above).
-2. In Stripe, create the Pro/Premium prices and copy their price IDs.
+2. In Stripe, create the Premium recurring price and copy its price ID into `STRIPE_PREMIUM_MONTHLY_PRICE_ID`.
 3. Add your webhook endpoint (`https://<domain>/api/stripe/webhook`) and paste the secret into `STRIPE_WEBHOOK_SECRET`.
 4. Optionally seed `public.coupons` with voucher codes via the Supabase SQL editor; only the service-role client can access this table.
 5. Use `stripe listen --forward-to localhost:3000/api/stripe/webhook` while developing.
 Every event is mirrored into the `stripe_webhook_events` table for debugging/replay.